-Budapest has a long list of places to visit, apart from the restaurants and palaces filled with lush gardens.
+The Hungarian capital has a long list of places to visit, apart from the restaurants and palaces filled with lush gardens.
 You will never get bored.

 It includes an open-air pool, effervescent swimming pool, a sauna as well as a range of other saunas and plunge pools.
 Even massaging facilities are available.

-Margaret Island is a long island on the Danube not too far from the Castle and the district V.
+Margaret Island is a long island on the River Danube not too far from the Castle and the district V.